uboot/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG and color feature parameters.

-I tried evaluated the classification accuracy on the test set for various combinations of parameters.
+I evaluated the classification accuracy on the test set for various combinations of parameters.
 It turned out that the initial settings of the HOG parameters (9 orientations, 8 pixels per cell and 2 block per cell, YCrCb color space) were quite good.
 Using all channels of the image improved the classification result significantly so I chose this approach.

 I used 32 spatial and 32 histogram color features.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using 80% of the XXXX training data in line 87 of `train.py`.
+I trained a linear SVM using random 80% of the 17760 training data in line 87 of `train.py`.
 Evaluating the resulting model on the remaining 20% test data in line 97 showed an accuracy of 99.4%.

 ### Sliding Window Search